 - Texas-Style Barbecue Sauce

-- 5. Remove the ribs from the heat, and let them rest uncovered for 10 minutes before serving.
-Serve with Texas-Style Barbecue Sauce.
+- Remove the ribs from the heat, and let them rest uncovered for 10 minutes before serving.
+Serve with Texas-Style Barbecue Sauce and lotsa napkins.

 Instead of putting all the rub ingredients in a bowl, I popped mine in a spice grinder to make sure all the brown sugar clumps were broken up and the rub was thoroughly mixed.
 From there I put the rub into a cheese shaker—yes, like the ones you’d find at any pizzeria—to evenly control the rub as I sprinkle it on the ribs.
 You can usually find these shakers in the kitchen supply section of your local grocery store.